 The Council chose to add our web accessibility toolbar, Browsealoud (now part of the ReachDeck solution) to their website to help ensure their digital content is both user-friendly and accessible to every visitor.
 Read their customer story to hear how they've created an inclusive online experience for their users.

 The team at Hull City Council are committed to offering meaningful support to young citizens with special educational needs and disabilities (SEND).
 As part of their Hull SEND Strategy, they’ve developed a dedicated website for SEND users and their families: Hull’s Local Offer.

 Hull’s Local Offer website provides advice for youths around key topics, from Health and Wellbeing to Becoming an Adult.
 It also offers information on local services including Social Care, Education and Leisure Activities.

 Hull City Council’s Local Offer website has been developed for people aged 0-25 with special educational needs and disabilities, and their families.
 To effectively provide support and guidance to their visitors, it’s essential that the content on the digital platform is accessible to each user - especially those who are often digitally excluded.

 Additionally, regulations such as the EU Web Accessibility Directive place legal responsibility on public sector bodies to ensure their websites and apps meet global accessibility standards.

-In order to best serve and include all of their users, Hull City Council added BrowseAloud (now part of ReachDeck) to their Local Offer website to ensure their digital content is friendly for every visitor.
+In order to best serve and include all of their users, Hull City Council added BrowseAloud (now part of ReachDeck) to their Local Offer website.

 Reachdeck is an accessibility toolbar that adds speech, reading and translation support to websites, allowing users to personalise how they access content and services in a way that suits them best.
 It’s particularly beneficial for individuals who have hidden disabilities, such as dyslexia or other reading difficulties.
 The toolbar's accessibility features allow users to: